CQX96/CQX96-Linux/Documentation/spi/spi-summary.rst

 and if dynamic reconfiguration is important, USB will often be a more appropriate low-pincount peripheral bus.

-Many microcontrollers that can run Linux integrate one or more I/O interfaces with SPI modes.
+Many microcontrollers that can run CQX96 integrate one or more I/O interfaces with SPI modes.
 Given SPI support, they could use MMC or SD cards without needing a special purpose MMC/SD/SDIO controller.